FAQ - English Version

 If you continue to work from home, availability by telephone or e-mail must be ensured.Naturally, the by now familiar hygiene and safety measures including distancing rules as well as the obligation to wear a mask still apply.
 Employees in attendance will be given the opportunity to test themselves at least twice a week in addition to the current 3G regulation and will be provided with appropriate self-test kits.

 What do I need to keep in mind when I deal with official documents while working from home?

 - Please only take home the documents specifically required for your work.
 You should only keep these documents at home as long as you work with them (do not leave them at home after you finished working with them).

 - Transport the official documents in a sealed container, e.g. in a notebook case or briefcase.

 - Keep the official documents locked away while you work from home when you do not use or need them for a specific task.

-If the tasks and activities that you perform are not suitable for working from home, you must carry them out at your workplace in compliance with all hygiene regulations.
 Based on a previous assessment of the working conditions, your supervisors must determine – if necessary in consultation with the occupational safety specialists - whether occupational health and safety measures are necessary to effectively protect you from health risks associated with the performance of your work.
 A distinction must be made between technical, organisational and personal protection measures.
-Possible measures are, for example, the installation of protective walls shifting working hours (including morning and/or evening hours), working from home, reducing overtime and flexitime, checking the allocation of a single room, checking the allocation of other activities within the right to issue instructions, wearing protective clothing, wearing a mouth-and-nose cover, adherence to distance and hygiene regulations etc.
+Possible measures are, for example, the installation of protective walls shifting working hours (including morning and/or evening hours), working from home, restrictions on work meetings, checking the allocation of other activities within the right to issue instructions, wearing protective clothing, wearing a medical mask, adherence to distance and hygiene regulations etc.

 What do I do if I need a signature / a seal for particular documents while working from home or while trying to reduce the contact with my colleagues to a bare minimum?